dracaruss/Automated-Secrets-Management-and-Rotation-System/README.md

 # Automated Secrets Management & Rotation Pipeline
+> [!IMPORTANT]

-This is a complete secrets management implementation on AWS using Terraform.
+> This is a complete secrets management implementation on AWS using Terraform.
 This project provisions a KMS-encrypted customer handled secret in Secrets Manager, automates credential rotation every 30 days via Lambda, and enforces least-privilege access through scoped IAM policies.

 *Included in this project are documented anti-patterns, showing common credential mistakes and why they fail.*

 ## Architecture

+- **KMS**
-- **KMS** — Customer-managed encryption key with controlled key policy, annual key rotation, and full CloudTrail audit logging.
+>Customer-managed encryption key with controlled key policy, annual key rotation, and full CloudTrail audit logging.
 Can be disabled instantly to revoke all access during an incident.
-- **Secrets Manager** — Stores database credentials as an encrypted JSON object.
+- **Secrets Manager**
+>Stores database credentials as an encrypted JSON object.
 Handles versioning, staging labels (AWSCURRENT / AWSPENDING), and rotation scheduling.
-- **Rotation Lambda** — Implements the four-step rotation protocol (createSecret → setSecret → testSecret → finishSecret).
+- **Rotation Lambda**
+> Implements the four-step rotation protocol (createSecret → setSecret → testSecret → finishSecret).
 Invoked automatically by Secrets Manager on a 30-day schedule.
-- **Consumer Lambda** — Sample application that retrieves credentials at runtime via the SDK.
+- **Consumer Lambda**
+> Sample application that retrieves credentials at runtime via the SDK.
 Caches in memory across warm invocations.
 Never logs or exposes the actual password.
-- **IAM Policy** — Read-only access scoped to the exact secret ARN and KMS key ARN.
+- **IAM Policy**
+> Read-only access scoped to the exact secret ARN and KMS key ARN.
 Attached to any application role that needs the credentials.

 ## Project Structure
 ```